 It's the little things that count when picking out a steam iron.
-If you thought all you needed with a hot piece of metal with steam holes and a handle, you would be wrong.
+If you think all you need is a hot piece of metal with steam holes and a handle, think again.
 Overall performance is similar among models, so details can often make or break your ironing experience.
-That's the lesson learned as we performed side-by-side testing on some of the most popular traditional irons on the market.
-By "traditional" we mean irons that plug into the wall.
-Some battery-powered irons are available, but they are too heavy, short on power and lack the features that plug-in irons have, so we left them out of the judging.
+This is the lesson we learned as we performed side-by-side testing on some of the most popular traditional irons on the market.
+By "traditional," we mean irons that plug into the wall.
+Some battery-powered irons are available, but they are generally too heavy, too short on power, and lack the features that plug-in irons have.
+For this reason, we left them out of our review.

 Choosing the Right Steam Iron